vissermc/chainlist.js/README.md

 Concrete elements can either inherit from ChainList.Node or aggregate it by passing itself as parameter (see dashed 'elem' in diagram).
 Similarly, a concrete container can either inherit from ChainList or aggregate it (see dashed 'parent' in diagram).
 Some functions, such as 'indexLink', 'nextLink', and 'prevLink', traverse over all links.
-A lot of functions are both available from a node and a container.

 ![UML](uml.png)